-One of the most crucial components of optimizing your Facebook display ads is optimizing the post-click experience and connecting all your ads to dedicated, message matched post-click landing pages.
+One of the most crucial components of optimizing your Facebook display ads is optimizing the post-click landing page and connecting all your ads to dedicated, message matched post-click landing pages.
 We’ll discuss more on this in section 5.

 Running your display ad campaigns in Facebook allows you to take advantage of one of the biggest pools of social audiences, moreover, you can use laser-focused targeting options the network has to offer, all this helps you achieve your campaign goals and increases your business growth.

 One of the main goals of display ads whether created in Google Ads or Facebook Ads is remarketing.
 The next section of the guide will go into detail about what remarketing is and why it’s important to create display ads for your remarketing campaigns.